ysouyno/study_notes_cpp_concurrency_in_action/study_notes_cpp_concurrency_in_action.md

 注释5处永远都会成功，下面的说明讲得很好：

-> The assert 5 can never fire, because either the store to x 1 or the store to y 2 must happen first, even though it’s not specified which.
-If the load of y in read_x_then_y 3 returns false, the store to x must occur before the store to y, in which case the load of x in read_y_then_x 4 must return true, because the while loop ensures that the y is true at this point.
-Because the semantics of memory_order_seq_cst require a single total ordering over all operations tagged memory_order_seq_cst, there’s an implied ordering relationship between a load of y that returns false 3 and the store to y 1.
-For there to be a single total order, if one thread sees x==true and then subsequently sees y==false, this implies that the store to x occurs before the store to y in this total order.
+> The assert 5 can never fire, because either the store to `x` 1 or the store to `y` 2 must happen first, even though it’s not specified which.
+If the load of `y` in `read_x_then_y` 3 returns false, the store to `x` must occur before the store to `y`, in which case the load of `x` in `read_y_then_x` 4 must return true, because the `while` loop ensures that the `y` is true at this point.
+Because the semantics of `memory_order_seq_cst` require a single total ordering over all operations tagged `memory_order_seq_cst`, there’s an implied ordering relationship between a load of `y` that returns false 3 and the store to `y` 1.
+For there to be a single total order, if one thread sees `x==true` and then subsequently sees `y==false`, this implies that the store to `x` occurs before the store to `y` in this total order.

-> Of course, because everything is symmetrical, it could also happen the other way around, with the load of x 4 returning false, forcing the load of y 3 to return true.
-In both cases, z is equal to 1.
-Both loads can return true, leading to z being 2, butunder no circumstances can z be zero.
+> Of course, because everything is symmetrical, it could also happen the other way around, with the load of `x` 4 returning false, forcing the load of `y` 3 to return true.
+In both cases, `z` is equal to 1.
+Both loads can return true, leading to `z` being 2, butunder no circumstances can `z` be zero.

 关于书中的插图理解可以见原书P126，不难理解。